FlipGoncalves/ChatBot/README.md

 - Split a sentence into tokens
 - Remove punctuation and special characters
-- Ignore words that don't meet a minimum length (optional)
+- Ignore words that don't meet a minimum length
-- Remove stop words (optional)
+- Remove stop words
 - Normalize words to lowercase
 - Stem words
+- Lemmatize words